fancyremarker/flux/doc/MQL.md

   event and `@day` evaluates to a label describing the current day on the server.

+If the identifier in an event handler can't be resolved from the rules above for a particular event (for example, a key from the event attributes that doesn't exist), the entire event is ignored.
+This makes optimistic schemas possible that implement conditional logic via silent failures, like:

+    {
+      "client:gravity:action": [{
+        "targets": ["['users']"],
+        "add": "userId"
+      }],
+      "client:gravity:action:": [{
+        "targets": ["['visitors']"
+        "add": "visitorId"
+      }
+    }

+The above schema will distribute any events with only userId defined to the users key, any events with only the visitorId key defined to the visitors key, and anything with both userId and visitorId definied to both keys.

 Identifiers can be grouped into expressions by either putting them into a list (like `[@day, @week, @month]` above) or joined together with the dot notation (like `[followee].followers` above.)
 The targets field takes a list of